metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 ```

 > [!NOTE]
-> More detailed instructions can be found in the documentation on [checkpoints](https://metatensor.github.io/metatrain/latest/getting-started/checkpoints.html)
+> More detailed instructions about restarting and checkpoints can be found in the documentation on [checkpoints](https://metatensor.github.io/metatrain/latest/getting-started/checkpoints.html)

 The training process should take around 10 minutes.
 When finished, re-run model evaluation as before and re-generate the parity plot.
 The predictions should be better than the shorter PET training run, but still not better than the GAP training.
+We will comment on this in a later section.

 ### Further training analysis

 In the output directory for the last run there is also a file `train.csv`.
-Process the data using your favourite data processing tool (Python, Excel, GNU-plot) as plot the training and validation loss as a function of epoch.
+Process the data on a log-log plot using your favourite data processing tool (Python, Excel, GNU-plot) as plot the training and validation loss as a function of epoch.
 You should see some stochasticity, but a general decrease of the loss.

 # Part 2b: Running MD with LAMMPS